 Macy’s (formerly Wanamaker’s) Christmas Light Show has a Magic Christmas Tree and more than 100,000 LEDs arranged behind a four-story velvet curtain that tell a story with reindeer, toy soldiers and ballerinas.

 At the end of the show, the 287-ton Wanamaker Organ, the largest operational pipe organ in the world, plays “O Tannenbaum.”
 Visitors can also relive “A Christmas Carol,” where 100 figurines in authentic period dress recreate Scrooge’s adventures.

-6. Zilker Park (Austin, Texas)
+8. Zilker Park (Austin, Texas)

 It takes an estimated 15,000 hours and 1,500 volunteers to put together Austin’s Trail of Lights.
-Located in the Texas capital’s Zilker Park, the popular light show has been going on more than 50 years.
+Located in the Texas capital’s Zilker Park, the popular light show has been going on for more than 50 years.

 This being Austin, you’ll also find food trucks and live performances throughout the event.
 On view from December 10 through December 23.
 Free general admission on most week nights, with a $3 fee on peak weekends.

-North Pole, Alaska’s, name comes from an attempt to convince a toy company to move to town.
+North Pole, Alaska’s name comes from an attempt to convince a toy company to move to town.

 And despite the fact that this is Alaska in winter, there are outdoor activities for kids, including ice slides and massive ice bowl “twirlers” where kids can sit and be spun until the colorful lights become a nauseating blur.
 The event goes on through January 8.
 Admission is $9 for adults; $6 for kids ages 6 through 12.
 Located next to the festive Santa Claus House.